DaverCodes/regex-hex-value-matching/gist-template.md

 ### Character Escapes

+Character escapes are used to match special characters in a regular expression.
+They are represented by a backslash () followed by the character to match.

+In the regular expression we are using, there are two character escapes:

+-# matches the "#" character
+-\d matches any digit from 0 to 9

+These character escapes are used to # match the optional "#" character at the beginning of the hex value, and the digits in the hex value itself.

+Here is the final regular expression with all the components we've discussed:

+/^#?([a-f0-9]{6}|[a-f0-9]{3})$/

+This regular expression matches a string that starts with an optional "#" character, followed by either a six-character hex value or a three-character hex value, where each character is a digit or a lowercase alphabet from "a" to "f".

+This regular expression is useful when validating user input for color codes in web development, as hex values are commonly used to represent colors in CSS and HTML.

 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)